 From another province or territory

-If you travel to B.C. for essential reasons from another province or territory, you do not need to self-quarantine when entering B.C.
+If you travel to B.C. from another province or territory, you do not need to self-quarantine when entering B.C.
 You must follow the same province-wide restrictions as everyone in B.C.

 - Review province-wide restrictions

 From a United States border crossing